John Michell (writer)

 John Frederick Carden Michell (9 February 1933 – 24 April 2009) was an English author and esotericist who was a prominent figure in the development of the Earth mysteries movement.
 Over the course of his life he published over forty books on an array of different subjects, being a proponent of the Traditionalist school of esoteric thought.

 Born in London to a wealthy family, Michell was educated at Cheam School and Eton College before serving as a Russian translator in the Royal Navy for two years.
-After failing a degree in Russian and German at Trinity College, Cambridge, he returned to London and worked for his father's property business, there developing his interest in Ufology.
+After failing a degree in Russian and German at Trinity College, Cambridge, he qualified as a chartered surveyor then returned to London and worked for his father's property business, there developing his interest in Ufology.

 Embracing the counter-cultural ideas of the Earth mysteries movement during the 1960s, in The Flying Saucer Vision he built on Alfred Watkins' ideas of ley lines by arguing that they represented linear marks created in prehistory to guide extraterrestrial spacecraft.
 He followed this with his most influential work, The View Over Atlantis, in 1969.
 His ideas were at odds with those of academic archaeologists, for whom he expressed contempt.

 Michell believed in the existence of an ancient spiritual tradition that connected humanity to divinity, but which had been lost as a result of modernity.
 He believed however that this tradition would be revived and that humanity would enter a Golden Age, with Britain as the centre of this transformation.

 Michell's other publications covered an eclectic range of topics, and included an overview on the Shakespeare authorship question, a tract condemning Salman Rushdie during The Satanic Verses controversy, and a book of Adolf Hitler's quotations.
 Keenly interested in the crop circle phenomenon, he co-founded a magazine devoted to the subject, The Cereologist, in 1990, and served as its initial editor.
 From 1992 until his death he wrote a column for The Oldie magazine, which was largely devoted to his anti-modernist opinions.
 He accompanied this with a column on esoteric topics for the Daily Mirror tabloid.

 A lifelong marijuana smoker, Michell died of lung cancer in 2009.

 Michell's impact in the Earth mysteries movement was considerable, and through it he also influenced the British Pagan movement.
-During the 2000s, his ideas also proved an influence on the Radical Traditionalist sector of the New Right.
+During the 2000s, his ideas also influenced the "Radical Traditionalist" sector of the far right, epitomized by the journal Tyr.